-UTA's technical memorandum summarized many of the agreements from the 2009 I-15 North and Commuter Rail Collaborative Design Planning Study (see Section A.2.2 in Appendix A, Purpose and Need Chapter Supplemental Information) as well as the locations where coordination will be required between UDOT and UTA as they work on these two projects that are parallel in location.
+UTA's technical memorandum summarized many of the agreements from the 2009 I-15 North and Commuter Rail Collaborative Design Planning Study (see Section A.2.2 in Appendix A, Purpose and Need Chapter Supplemental Information) as well as the locations where coordination will be required between UDOT and UTA as they work on these two projects that are parallel in location to ensure that there will be adequate space for the planned FrontRunner Double Track projects with the I-15 alternatives.
 1.3.4 Economic Needs The Strong Economy outcome area of UDOT's Quality of Life Framework recognizes the vital role of transportation in business and commerce.
 This outcome area is not solely focused on the intra-state and inter-state levels but also considers how transportation can help inter-city and intra-city economies.
 The transportation system provides access to jobs, education, services, and many other essential needs and supports economic development to improve quality of life.
-For the I-15 EIS, UDOT has identified the following economic needs that will be addressed with the project.
+The following economic needs will be addressed during the I-15 EIS.
 1.3.4.1 Delay and Congestion Delay and congestion on I-15 adds time to regional and local trips on I-15 and local side streets near interchanges.
 The project team analyzed network delay in the needs assessment study area.
 The I-15 EIS Existing and No-Action Traffic Operations Analysis Technical Memorandum (Horrocks 2022) shows that daily hours of network delay in both the morning and afternoon peak periods is projected to increase over 1,300% under no-action conditions in 2050 compared to 2019 (Table 1.3-1).
-As What is network delay?
+What is network delay?